-Forest Gate is a Canadian-based oil and gas exploration and production company that seeks to create shareholder value through the exploration and development of projects worldwide.
-The Company is, focusing on low-risk Canadian hydrocarbon production to generate cash flow while also pursuing, on a selective basis, international projects.
+Forest Gate is an international oil and gas exploration and production company that seeks to create shareholder value through the exploration and development of projects worldwide.
+The Company is focusing on low-risk Canadian hydrocarbon production to generate cash flow while also pursuing, on a selective basis, international projects.
 It holds various participating interests in oil and gas exploration and production projects in Canada.

-Historically, the Company has worked in mineral exploration and, with the identification of new opportunities, changed its strategic orientation towards oil and gas exploration.
+Historically, the Company has worked in mineral exploration and, with the identification of new opportunities, changed its strategic orientation towards oil and gas exploration and production.
 In February 2007, Forest Gate entered into an agreement to acquire a working interest in two licenses in an offshore international oil and gas prospect in the Celtic Sea located off the south coast of Ireland.

-In 2007, the Company entered into its first joint venture agreement with Emerald Bay Energy Inc. ("Emerald Bay") in a coal bed methane (CBM) project in the Nevis area of Central Alberta.
+In 2007, the Company entered into its first oil and gas project with a joint venture agreement with Emerald Bay Energy Inc. ("Emerald Bay") in a coal bed methane (CBM) project in the Nevis area of Central Alberta.
 Later in 2007, Forest Gate successfully drilled an oil well at Ferrybank, also located in Central Alberta.
 This represented the second joint venture signed in 2007 with Emerald Bay.